CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

    - Insert the power cable and it will boot up - follow the onscreen instructions until you get to desktop

-2) HOW TO INSTALL A FAN ON HEATSINK
+2) HOW TO INSTALL A FAN ON HEATSINK (Use a "Noctua NF-A4x20 5V PWM" fan)
    - Shutdown / remove power
    - Install a fan (e.g. Noctua NF-A4x20 5V PWM ) and connect the 4 pin plug to the 4 pin connector
    - Insert power cable to boot up